10 Of the Best Core Exercises for Older Adults: How to be a Stronger, Healthier You

 Don’t be afraid to advance at your own pace.

-Chair stands are a great exercise to work on your lower abs and legs.
+Chair sit-to-stands are a great exercise for working on your lower abs and legs.

 • Sit on a chair with your feet flat on the ground.